Skip to main content

 Auth, Billing, and First Utility

 API keys are the primary authentication method for all plans.
-Create an org, mint an org-scoped key, make a real request, then attach billing only when the workflow proves itself.
-OAuth/SSO via WorkOS is planned for the enterprise tier in 2026 Q3+.
+Create an org, mint an org-scoped key, make a real request, then attach billing only after a successful test request.
+Enterprise SSO is available through the enterprise rollout path; contact sales to discuss requirements.

 Auth model